Quantifying and managing uncertainty in piecewise-deterministic Markov processes: Computing the CDF

 Our update formula \cref{eq:cdf_update} is only valid when $\x_{\bk} + \tau \Bf_i(\x_{\bk})$ remains in $\domain$.
 With grid-aligned $\boundary,$ a rather conservative sufficient condition for this is

-Furthermore, we would like to ensure that our updates are \emph{causal}, that is the right hand side of \cref{eq:cdf_update} depends only upon the values of $W$ at lower $s$-slices, and not on any of $W^n$ values.
-While not strictly necessary, this ensures that the updates for each mode are uncoupled, speeding up the computation.
+Furthermore, we would like to ensure that our updates are \emph{causal}, that is the right hand side of \cref{eq:cdf_update} depends only upon the $W^{n'}$ values with $n' < n.$ While not strictly necessary, this ensures that the updates for each mode are uncoupled, speeding up the computation.
 A sufficient condition for this is

 The inequality \cref{eq:tau_ineq1} is only needed if we want to use the same $\tau$ at all grid points instead of selecting a smaller time step near $\boundary$ only.
 But if this $\tau$-uniformity is desired, satisfying both \cref{eq:tau_ineq1} and \cref{eq:tau_ineq2} requires